Cinnamon French toast is my favorite breakfast food of all time.

 This might seem strange considering the utter tidal wave of kitchen gadgets and cookware in the world, but we’ve had a hard time finding the perfect bowl to make french toast in.

-In college, I had purchased a thrift-store 1970s-yellow dish that I kept until it finally cracked in two.
-It served as a bird bath (long story) and the perfect french toast dredging dish.
+In college, I had purchased a thrift-store 1970s-harvest yellow dish that I kept until it finally cracked in two.
+It served as a bird bath (long story) and before that, the perfect french toast dredging dish.

 So yeah, you need that french toast dish/bowl/pan, and you can finagle it however you need to because this french toast is going to blow your mind.